basho/basho_docs/source/languages/en/riak/dev/using/search.md

 represents a string, `_i` is an integer, `_b` is binary and so on).

-If the content type allows for nested values (e.g. JSON and XML), the extractors will flatten each field, seperated by dots.
+If the content type allows for nested values (e.g. JSON and XML), the extractors will flatten each field, separated by dots.
 For example, if you have this XML:

 ```xml